-After the 1990-1991 tax reform, which profoundly decreased the capital income tax, the abolishment of the inheritance and gift tax in 2004 and the abolishment of the wealth tax in 2007, there were no tax incentives for high-impact entrepreneurs to control firms through industrial foundations.
+After the 1990-1991 tax reform, which profoundly decreased the capital income tax, the abolishment of the inheritance and gift tax in 2004 and the abolishment of the wealth tax in 2007, there were no tax incentives for high-impact entrepreneurs to control firms through private foundations.
 The donation requirement creates a negative cash flow effect compared to personal ownership.
-Using industrial foundations as a control vehicle also locks in capital in Sweden because foundations cannot move to other countries like individuals can.
-Taken together, industrial foundations have currently lost importance as a substitute for personal ownership in Swedish industry, and new family groups do not rely on industrial foundations as a control vehicle.
-To conclude, the taxation of industrial foundations versus personal ownership is one explanation for the rise of industrial foundations as a control vehicle of Swedish industry during the studied period.
+Using private foundations as a means for control also locks in capital in Sweden because foundations cannot move to other countries like individuals can.
+Taken together, private foundations have currently lost importance as a substitute for personal ownership in Swedish industry, and new family groups do not rely on private foundations as a means of control.
+To conclude, the taxation of private foundations versus personal ownership is one explanation for the rise of private foundations as a means of control of Swedish industry during the studied period.